Default folders that support Retention Policy Tags

 |Tasks||This default folder is used to store tasks.
 To create an RPT for the Tasks folder, you have to use Exchange Online PowerShell.
 For more information, see New-RetentionPolicyTag.
 After the RPT for the Tasks folder is created, you can manage it by using the Exchange admin center.|

 RPTs are retention tags for default folders.
 You can only select a delete action for RPTs - either delete and allow recovery or permanently delete.

 You can't create an RPT to move messages to the archive.
-To move old items to archive, you can create a Default Policy Tag (DPT), which applies to the entire mailbox, or Personal Tags, which are displayed in Outlook and Outlook Web App (OWA) as Archive Policies.
+To move old items to archive, you can create a Default Policy Tag (DPT), which applies to the entire mailbox, or Personal Tags, which are displayed in Outlook and Outlook on the web as Archive Policies.
 Your users can apply them to folders or individual messages.

 You can't apply RPTs to the Contacts folder.

 You can only add one RPT for a particular default folder to a Retention Policy.
 For example, if a retention policy has an Inbox tag, you can't add another RPT of type Inbox to that retention policy.

 To learn how to create RPTs or other types of retention tags and add them to a retention policy, see Create a Retention Policy.

 In Exchange Server and Exchange Online, a DPT also applies to the Calendar and Tasks default folders.
 This may result in items being deleted or moved to the archive based on the DPT settings.
 To prevent the DPT settings from deleting items in these folders , create RPTs with retention disabled.
 To prevent the DPT settings from moving items in a default folder, you can create a disabled Personal Tag with the move to archive action, add it to the retention policy, and then have users apply it to the default folder.
 For details, see Prevent archiving of items in a default folder in Exchange 2010.